topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 #### Step 4  Exit MySql

-To exit MySQL the command used is
+To exit MySQL I typed exit into the terminal

 mysql> exit